 6. Go Shopping on Historic King Street

-7. Take a Charleston Walking Food Tour
+7. Join a Walking Food Tour in Charleston

 Then, spend the rest of the two hours of your tour at the French Quarter, which is home to some of the city’s most famous restaurants.

-Sample your guide’s best picks one by one, and learn about other dining suggestions for the remainder of your trip.
+It is also one of the oldest neighborhoods in the city with numerous historical churches and homes.
+Sample your guide’s best picks one by one, and learn about other dining suggestions for the remainder of your trip (this is one of my best tips no matter where you travel).
+Eating is a no-fail winter activity… always.

->> Click here to check food tour rates and availability
+>> Click here to check Charleston food tour rates and availability

-8. Stroll along The Battery
+8. Stroll Along The Battery

 Explore the most architecturally and historically significant parts of Charleston at The Battery, which is in the heart of downtown.

-The Battery and White Point Garden, often just referred to as “Battery Park” by locals, is full of green spaces, majestic trees, a waterfront walkway, and a gazebo.
+The Battery and White Point Garden, often just referred to as “Battery Park” by locals, is full of green spaces, trees, a waterfront walkway, and a gazebo.

 The stunning views of the bay can be admired as you walk or bike along, or perhaps you can even sit at any of the spaces in the park to relax, take a snack break, or just socialize with nice views.

+The oldest wine bar in Charleston is in the French Quarter in the heart of downtown.
 Bin 152 has over 200 wines by the bottle to choose from, in addition to 40 various wines by the glass.

 There is also a vast assortment of cheeses and charcuterie boards – about 40 different kinds – which are all served with freshly baked house bread a la carte.

-10. Go to Charleston Restaurant Week
+10. Attend Charleston Restaurant Week

 New menu items will be featured by participating restaurants participating in Restaurant Week; usually, these items include fan favorites of raved local dishes, and there are often multi-course menus available, as well.
+There are restaurants from all over the state participating this year – and of all types of cuisine!

-11. Attend an Oyster Roast in Charleston
+11. Go to the Lowcountry Oyster Festival in Charleston

 12. Visit Fort Sumter National Historical Park